 1. Monitor and respond to reviews

 The voice of the guest is becoming increasingly prominent online.
 It’s important to know what your guests are saying and interact with them to let prospective guests know that you care about your online feedback.
 Tripadvisor found that properties that respond to over 50% of their reviews increase their likelihood of receiving a booking inquiry by 24% compared to properties that do not respond to reviews.
-Additionally, our 2018 Hotel Reputation Benchmark Report found that fewer review responses correlate with lower average scores.
+Additionally, our 2018 hotel reputation benchmark report found that fewer review responses correlates with lower average scores.
 (CLICK HERE to download the full report.)

 Clearly, monitoring and responding to online feedback should be a top line priority for every hotel.
 Whether you use our Positive Sandwich Method or you develop your own approach, your hotel has an opportunity to create response standards and methods that help win and retain guests.

 Online reviews contain a ton of data about what your guests are consistently praising or criticizing about your hotel.
 They’re a great way to get real guest feedback about what you’re doing well and ways you can improve.
 But online reviews are freeform text.
 This represents a problem for many hoteliers in that it’s difficult to analyze the information to discover trends in the data.

 Fortunately, sentiment analysis technology has made it possible to analyze freeform text and quantify traditionally qualitative data.
 With sentiment analysis of your online reputation and surveys data, you can gain deeper insights on what your guests like and dislike about your property.
 You can use that data to make smart operational changes, inform your hotel marketing efforts, and even start to customize your guest experience to create brand loyalty.

 For example, this is a screenshot of the Revinate dashboard: